-So it's a trade-off between having and the initial trade drawdown.
-The initial drawdown occurs because you're getting losing trade losing trades losing trades waiting for winter to come through and drag a portfolio up because that's that's difficult to cope with as we'd found out.
-But eventually you make money you just know that each loss is going to be easy because it's small.
+So it’s a trade-off between having and the initial trade drawdown.
+The initial trading drawdown occurs because you’re getting losing trade losing trades losing trades waiting for winter to come through and drag a portfolio up because that’s that’s difficult to cope with as we’d found out.
+But eventually you make money you just know that each loss is going to be easy because it’s small.

-The tradeoff is you don't have the initial trade drawdown.
+The tradeoff is you don’t have the initial trading drawdown.
 You actually get to take a sampling out of your historical long term equity curve from the back test.
-And that's a lot more likely what you'll get.
-But you may have a trade that has a big dollar loss that's painful.
+And that’s a lot more likely what you’ll get.
+But you may have a trade that has a big dollar loss that’s painful.